Civil enforcement officer: Powers of a Civil Enforcement Officer

-Penalty charge notices are not criminal proceedings, and failure to pay will result in certificated bailiffs serving warrants of execution.
-They may issue penalties for several moving violations, among them driving in bus lanes, executing prohibited turns and driving the wrong way on a one way system.
+Penalty charges are civil debts rather than criminal penalties.
+An unpaid penalty charge may be made recoverable, if the county court so orders, as if it were payable under a county court order – a sum the Act calls a "traffic contravention debt".
+Recovery is then carried out by enforcement agents taking control of goods under Schedule 12 to the Tribunals, Courts and Enforcement Act 2007.
+The provision for certificated bailiffs formerly made by section 83 of the 2004 Act was repealed with effect from 6 April 2014.

-Civil enforcement officers employed by some authorities issue fixed penalties for non-traffic offences using the community safety accreditation scheme of the Police Reform Act 2002.
+A community safety accreditation scheme established under the Police Reform Act 2002 may grant an accredited person – who need not be a police employee – the power to issue fixed penalty notices for offences including littering, dog fouling, graffiti and fly-posting.

 In Wales, the Vale of Glamorgan Council employs "dual role" uniformed enforcement officers that are authorised to enforce both civil parking legislation, and criminal legislation with regard to environmental crime, anti-social behaviour, bylaws and public spaces protection orders.

 Belgium

 In Belgium, municipalities use Stadswachten (City Guards); these public but civil officials can be compared to civil enforcement officers and can only write reports that are sent to a magistrate who decides if, according to the findings of the guards report, a fine will be issued.
 In Belgium, Stadswachten can be recognized by the purple jackets they wear.